How to Wear Black Pants and White Shoes Without Looking Like a Wedding Singer

 Choose your shoes according to your preferences and season.
 Steer clear of, say, canvas shoes if you are going to an indoor wedding.
 Likewise, wearing white monk straps on a beach or ranch wedding is also not the best choice because, we assume, you don’t want to ruin your beloved (and pricey!) leather shoes.

-Of course, you could even spice things up with colorful dress socks as you can deviate from the norm of wearing black pants and matching black socks.
-These outfits work great with patterned, spotted or even completely outrageous socks.
+Of course, you could even spice things up with fun dress socks as you can deviate from the norm of wearing black pants and matching black socks.
+These outfits work great with patterned, spotted or even absolutely crazy socks.
 Remember, it’s a free country!

 Black corduroy pants